WHAT ARE “LEFT-HAND STRING CROSSINGS”

 Playing vertical, “harmonic” music, with lots of chords, double stops and leaps (between bass harmony notes and tenor melody notes or simply melodic leaps ) is a good way not just to develop our harmonic thinking but also to develop our Left Hand String Crossing ability.
 In fact, this article has considerable overlap with the article on Doublestops, and can in fact be considered as the first stage in working up to double-stops and chords.

-Vertical, harmonic writing is however not only manifested by the use of actual chords and double stops (in which the bow is playing on two strings at the same time) but also in the use of “broken” chords and double stops.
+Vertical, harmonic writing is however not only manifested by the use of actual chords and double stops (in which the bow is playing on two strings at the same time) but also by the use of “broken” chords and double stops.
 Here, the bow plays only one note at a time, but the intervals are chordal (arpeggiated) rather than purely melodic.
-We can play these arpeggio intervals across the strings or shifting on the same string, but the closest fingering of an arpeggio interval (especially a larger one) is usually just across on the neighbouring string (changing strings is like taking a short cut to a distant note).
+We can play these arpeggio intervals across the strings or with shifts on the same string, but the closest fingering of an arpeggio interval (especially a larger one) is usually just across on the neighbouring string (changing strings is like taking a shortcut to a distant note).
 When we play these arpeggio intervals across the strings – especially if the music is fast – the left hand is often obliged to play as though it were playing actual double-stops.